How to Get to Luxor from Cairo

 Cairo to Luxor by plane: the fastest option

 Egypt Air flies four times daily direct to Luxor International Airport from Cairo International Airport.
-Flights last one hour, and ticket prices start at around 120 euros in the high season from December to February.
+Flights last one hour and ticket prices start at around 120 Euro in high season, from December to February.

-As Egypt is not a very famous summer destination, if you travel in the months of June or November(just before summer and winter respectively), flight prices will be more affordable.
+As Egypt is not a popular summer destination, if you travel in the months of June or November(just before summer and winter respectively), flight prices will be more affordable.

 Flights to Luxor depart from Terminal Three at Cairo Airport.
-In minimal traffic conditions (before 7 am and late at night) a cab to Cairo Airport from the central city only takes about 30 minutes.
-In any case, be sure to add an hour for the time allotted for transfers between the airport and downtown Cairo.
+In minimal traffic conditions (before 7am or in the evening) a cab to the airport from the central city takes 30 minutes.
+Be sure to reserve a time for the transfer between the airport and downtown Cairo.
 Luxor airport is seven kilometers from the center of Luxor.
-There is no public transportation immediately in that area, so you must use one of the airport cabs or book a private transfer.
+There is no public transportation, so use one of the airport cabs or book a private transfer.

 Cairo to Luxor by bus: the most frequently scheduled option